How to understand podcast stats

 A “play” normally means that there’s a human being listening.
 A “download” doesn’t always mean a podcast was ever listened-to.
-(32% of respondents to this UK survey say they listen to half their downloaded episodes or fewer.
+32% of respondents to this UK survey say they listen to half their downloaded episodes or fewer.
 Or, consider how you listen to, say, The Daily - if you’re anything like me, you look at the latest episodes and choose a story that sounds interesting: only listening to one out of every two downloads.

 Unfortunately, in most cases a podcast host can only measure total downloads - and is unable to know whether a downloaded podcast was played.
 Caution, therefore, when comparing different podcast apps.